RobertTLange/gym-swarm/README.md

 Resetting the parameters of the environment:
 ![](gym_swarm/images/set_params.png)

-# TODO:
-    1. step function loops over all agents and checks for collisions.
-It might be more efficient to simply allow for collision between the fish/agent (also in the initialization) which is already punished by a repulsion reward.
-Would allow to vectorize the entire step over all agents.

 # Notes
 * Environment is especially suited for prototyping solutions to multi-agent RL problems which require communication.